 Puerto Rico offers the best of both worlds: A tropical vacation destination that avoids the hassles of international travel.
-Puerto Rico is a territory of the United States, meaning that its people are U.S. citizens, it uses U.S. currency, and there is no need to obtain a passport to go there.
+Puerto Rico is a territory of the United States, meaning that its people are U.S. citizens, it uses U.S. currency, and there is no need to obtain a passport to go there for Americans.

 1. How To Travel